Can our troubles melt like lemon drops?

 “Pay no attention to that man behind the curtain.”
 The Wizard of Oz

-A cold and rainy autumn day is the absolute best time to hunker down, forget our troubles and watch a classic movie… it was either that or news coverage of second pandemic waves and US election campaigns…
+When power was finally restored, we were almost giddy to take our comfortable positions and hunker down, to try forget our troubles and watch a classic movie… it was either that or constant news coverage of economic warfare, threats of annexation, loony tunes tarifs, and federal election campaigns…

-We make a fire, uncork a bottle of wine, pour a glass of whisky, grab our Hudson Bay blankets, and get comfortable to watch a favourite – The Wizard of Oz.
+We turn on the fireplace, uncork a bottle of South African Chardonnay (no more Californian Cougar Juice in this household!) , pour a glass of whisky (not whiskey or bourbon!), grab our Hudson Bay blankets, and get comfortable to watch a favourite – The Wizard of Oz.

-Yet, these days, even a family movie we’ve seen a hundred times seems to carry an extra message.
+Yet, these days, even a family movie we’ve seen a hundred times seems to carry extra political messages.

 “I love everything about The Wizard of Oz – save for the flying monkeys – they scare the bejesus out of me,” Sue exclaims.

-“Did you know The Wizard of Oz was released as the great depression was coming to an end and fear of another worldwide conflict was rising?
-At the 1939 Academy Awards, the movie won 2 Oscars (both for music), while Gone with the Wind won best picture,” he explains.
+The Wizard of Oz was released as the great depression was coming to an end and fear of another worldwide conflict was rising.
+At the 1939 Academy Awards, the movie won 2 Oscars (both for music), while Gone with the Wind won best picture.

-One of my favourite writers, Sir Salman Rushdie, is a fan of the movie.
-In an essay he argues the film’s driving force is the inadequacy of adults.
+One of my favourite writers, Sir Salman Rushdie, is a big fan of the movie.
+In an essay he argued the film’s driving force is the inadequacy of adults.
 They fail to keep Dorothy safe.
 They fail to keep Toto safe.
-The intimidating Wizard is revealed as a small man of harmless bluster.
-It’s the weaknesses of adults that force children to grow up and control their destinies.
+The intimidating Wizard is revealed as a small man of enormous bluster.
+It’s the weaknesses of adults that force children to grow up and take control of their destinies.

 “With the thoughts that you'll be thinkin'